TranPhucVinh/C/Physical layer/Thread/Documents/Thread barrier.md

 Program: [thread_barrier_implemented_by_mutex.c](../src/thread_barrier_implemented_by_mutex.c)

+Beside using a value to keep track of the total thread, we can also use a boolean variable along with a mutex to implement the thread barried, this is known as Sense Reversal: [thread_barrier_sense_reversal.c](../src/thread_barrier_sense_reversal)

 # Use thread barrier to suspend and resume a thread
 Feature: Suspend a thread when reaching a specific value then resume that thread by another thread